 - Supporting the development of resources for researchers for evaluation of public engagement activities.
-I engaged with academic colleagues across the School, as well as external stakeholders such as the Wellcome Trust and Research Councils UK.
+I engaged with academic colleagues across the School, as well as external stakeholders such as the Wellcome Trust and UK Research and Innovation.

-For my second placement at the School I’m based with IT Services where I’ve been asked to lead on a review of staff digital capabilities.
-This will be an opportunity to gain insight into how technology is embedded into teaching and research, and how institutions adapt to an increasingly digitalised world.
+- Initiating a School wide review of ‘Digital Capabilities’ in order to gain insight into how technology is embedded into teaching and research, and how institutions adapt to an increasingly digitalised world.